neurobionics/neurobionicspi/README.md

 # Networking Tests

-We tested the image's networking capabilities by rebooting the Raspberry Pi 100 times in various scenarios--in a stable environment with less interference, in a crowded environment, and roaming between networks.
-The Raspberry Pi was able to connect to the known network and send an email reliably.
-Here is a plot of the results:
+We evaluated the networking capabilities of our Raspberry Pi image by conducting a series of tests in diverse environments.
+We rebooted the Raspberry Pi 100 times under different conditions - in stable environments with minimal interference such as research labs and workshops, in crowded settings like lobbies and atriums, and while roaming between networks.
+The Raspberry Pi consistently demonstrated its ability to connect to known networks and reliably send emails.
+The following plot illustrates the results of our tests:

 <p align="center">
   <img src="/assets/neurobionicspi-network-test.png" width="800">